 Next Level Advancement

-Next Level Advancement for World Languages (May 23 at 3:30 p.m.): Students who have already taken the first level of one or more of the courses listed below and who would like to take the advancement test to determine whether they can move to the next level as a freshman should sign up for spring testing at Bishop Watterson.
+Next Level Advancement for World Languages: Students who have already taken the first level of one or more of the courses listed below and who would like to take the advancement test to determine whether they can move to the next level as a freshman should sign up for spring testing at Bishop Watterson.
 Students will take a department-created test similar to a semester exam to determine advancement.

-Freshmen have the option to take an advancement test for Latin I, Italian I, Spanish I and French I on May 23.
-Register by May 21
+Freshmen have the option to take an advancement test for Latin I, Italian I, Spanish I, Spanish for Heritage Speakers or French I on Monday, May 19, 2025.

 This change is being implemented due to the heavy algebra content required in our advanced courses of Algebra II/Trig, Pre-Calculus, and beyond.
 Bishop Watterson’s Algebra I curriculum is structured to prepare students for the challenges of higher-level math.
 Students who advance without a strong algebra foundation often struggle to be successful in these advanced courses.
 Freshmen students who do not demonstrate mastery will benefit from an additional year of algebra content and will still be able to take upper-level math courses during high school.
 The math flowchart is available as part of our curriculum guide which can be found on our website.